Autonomousse/Leaflet-USGS-EQ-Map/README.md

 ## Images of Final Product

-These images were created using the past 30 days of earthquake data for all earthquakes with magnitude 2.5 or greater.
+These images were created using the past 30 days of earthquake data for all earthquakes with a magnitude of 2.5 or greater.

 ![light map](images/light.png)